mrkkrp/htaglib/README.md

 data, so it's more difficult to use track title in lieu of track artist, for example.
-Meta data that is represented by strings also has smart constructors, they replace zero bytes with spaces, this is necessary to avoid troubles when your Haskell strings go to C-level (well, zero-bytes in strings is rather edge case, but it should be mentioned).
+Meta data that is represented by strings also has smart constructors, they replace zero bytes with spaces, this is necessary to avoid troubles when your Haskell strings go to the C-level (well, zero-bytes in strings is rather edge case, but it should be mentioned).
 Of course, `Title`, `Artist`, `Album`, `Comment`, and `Genre` all are instances of `IsString`, so just turn on `OverloadedStrings` and you can use normal string literals to create data of these types.